StrangeBeeCorp/docs/docs/thehive/setup/installation/step-by-step-guide.md

 ### Configuration

-The configuration coming with binary packages is pre-configured for standalone installation, everything on the same server.
+The configuration that comes with binary packages is ready for a standalone installation, everything on the same server.

-In this situation, at this stage, you might need to adjust following parameters accordingly:
+In this context, and at this stage, you might need to set the following parameters accordingly:

 ```yaml title="/etc/thehive/application.conf"
 [..]